NATIONAL DOUGHNUT DAY

 - Print ads for cake and glazed donuts and doughnuts existed from at least 1896 in the United States.

-- Peck’s Bad Boy and his Pa, written by George W. Peck and published in 1900, contained the first known printed use of donut.
+- George W. Peck published Peck’s Bad Boy and his Pa in 1900.
+It contained the first known printed use of donut.
 In it, a character is quoted as saying, “Pa said he guessed he hadn’t got much appetite and he would just drink a cup of coffee and eat a donut.”

-- In 1919, the Square Donut Company of America was founded, offering an easier to package product.
+- In 1919, the Square Donut Company of America was founded.
+Square donuts offer an easier to package product.

 The more traditional spelling is doughnut.
 However, both doughnut and donut are pervasive in American English.

-While doughnuts come in a large variety of recipes, flavors and toppings, just like many pastries, we are only limited by imagination and ingredients at hand.
-From syrups and jellies to sprinkles and custards, top them, fill them, bake them or fry them, doughnuts have a mouth-watering way of glazing and dusting their way into our shopping carts and finding their way to the break room at work to share.
+Doughnuts come in a large variety of recipes, flavors, and toppings.
+However, just like many pastries, we are only limited by imagination and ingredients at hand.
+From syrups and jellies to sprinkles and custards, top them, fill them, bake them or fry them.
+Doughnuts have a mouth-watering way of glazing and dusting their way into our shopping carts.
+They also slip into the break room at work to share.

 Stop at your favorite doughnut shop and indulge in a fresh doughnut or try making your own with one of the following recipes: